Things to Do in Linz: A Brutally Honest Guide to Austria’s Underrated Tech City

 The Lentos Kunstmuseum

 I really suggest you stay in or as near to the Old Town as possible.
-It just makes life easier.
+It just makes life easier because all the best things to do in Linz are close by.

-We stayed at a hotel steps away from the Mariendom, Hotel Schwarzer Bär, and it ticked all the boxes.
+I stayed at a hotel steps away from the Mariendom, Hotel Schwarzer Bär, and it ticked all the boxes.
 Nothing too fancy but with all the amenities you might need since you are walking around Linz all day anyway.
 Great breakfast.
-Prices start around EUR 100 per night.

-For a little more style, a super sleek hotel literally within a stone's throw of Mariendom is Hotel Am Domplatz.
-It is priced at about EUR 130 per night and we didn’t stay there only because it was full when we tried to book.
-This is an adult only hotel.
+For a little more style, a super sleek hotel within a stone's throw of Mariendom is Hotel Am Domplatz.
+I didn’t stay there only because it was full when I tried to book.
+This is an adult-only hotel.

 Both of these hotels have parking for guests (paid separately).